CAFM-Connect/BIM-Profiles/README.md

 The BIM Profiles are expressed as an IFC file (IFC4 final), either in the file type *.ifcXML or in the file typ *.ifc.

 ## This repository
-This repos provides the source of the BIM Profiles for CAFM-Connect.
-The BIM profiles are online available here https://www.cafm-connect.org/bim-profile
+This repos provides the [source of the BIM Profiles](https://github.com/CAFM-Connect/BIM-Profiles/tree/master/ProfileFiles).
+The BIM profiles are also online available here https://www.cafm-connect.org/bim-profile